HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/index.md

 - Domino Server on [Linux](../installconfig/linux.md)
 - Domino Server on [Docker or Kubernetes](../installconfig/docker.md)

-All platforms use a Java-based installer, except Kubernetes or Docker, which uses a container (colloquial refered tgo as Docker) image.
+All platforms use a Java-based installer, except Kubernetes or Docker, which uses a container (colloquial referred to as Docker) image.
 You can download the installer and the Docker image from your Flexnet account.
 For any questions, contact your HCL reseller.

 !!! warning "You did shut down Domino, did you?"